Ahmed-0sama/Moodify/README.md

 - Persistence: EF Core context/entities in `Moodify.DAL` with migrations.
 - ML (auxiliary): `FacialExpression/main.py` loads `best.pt` to classify expressions.

-> The Python component is a standalone script (not a web service) in this repo; the API can call it or you can run it separately as part of a pipeline.

 ## Tech stack

 - Backend: C#, ASP.NET Core, EF Core